Discrimination in Employment

 The Human Rights Division is responsible for processing charges of employment discrimination under federal statutes and the North Dakota Human Rights Act (N.D.C.C.
 Chapter 14-02.4).

-In October of 1987, the Equal Employment Opportunity Commission (EEOC) designated the North Dakota Department of Labor as a Fair Employment Practices Agency (FEPA).
-A work-sharing agreement is signed annually by the North Dakota Department of Labor and the EEOC through its Chicago District Office.
+In October of 1987, the Equal Employment Opportunity Commission (EEOC) designated the North Dakota Department of Labor and Human Rights as a Fair Employment Practices Agency (FEPA).
+A work-sharing agreement is signed annually by the North Dakota Department of Labor and Human Rights and the EEOC through its Chicago District Office.
 Under the work-sharing agreement, cases filed with either agency, which meet applicable jurisdictional requirements, are filed under both state and federal laws, and a single investigation is conducted by the Human Rights Division.
 The federal statutes include Title VII of the Civil Rights Act of 1964, as amended; the Age Discrimination in Employment Act of 1967, as amended; and the Americans with Disabilities Act of 1990, as amended; and Title II of the Genetic Information Nondiscrimination Act of 2008.

 Title VII of the Civil Rights Act of 1964, as amended, prohibits employment discrimination based on race, color, religion, sex, and national origin.
 Sexual harassment and discrimination based on pregnancy are also covered under Title VII.